Barnsley, Gloucestershire: History

 Barnsley's history dates to the Iron Age settlement in Barnsley Park, later occupied in the 2nd century by a Roman villa.
 But by 577, after the capture of Cirencester, a Saxon village called Bearmodeslea (Bearmod's glade) existed here.
-The main building was erected 350-60 AD, but the walls enclosure had been completed by 330 AD.
+The main building was erected 350–60 AD, but the walls enclosure had been completed by 330 AD.
 Significant Romano-British occupation took place during the reign of Emperor Trajan.
 The 'Celtic Fields' so-called covered parkland of about 120 acres.
 There was a Roman road running through extensive earthwork fortifications northwards to Cadmoor.

-The Domesday Book recorded total heads of house or slaves as 24.
+The Domesday Book recorded 12 villagers and 12 slaves.
+It was land of the church of Worcester.
+Durand and Eudo held manors.

 It was granted to Magaret de Bohun, daughter of the Earl of Hereford by 1180, which she assigned to the monks of Llanthony Priory.

 After becoming known as Bardesley in 1197.
 It became part of a Knights fee during the Scottish Wars of Edward I. From 1403 the demesne land was farmed; the large tenanted fields became common pasture, and were later known as Barnsley Wold of 169 acre for cow-grazing.
 The village became royal property under the reign of Henry VIII three hundred years later.
 Henry was known to let each of his wives solely enjoy the village by turns.
 During the time of the village's status as royal property, many of its inhabitants earned their living through agriculture, grazing sheep on the 'yardlands' of common mead, helping make the Cotswolds the centre of the wool trade.